apache/trafficcontrol/docs/source/api/v5/server_server_capabilities.rst

 Response Structure
 ------------------
 :serverHostName: The server's host name
 :serverId:       The server's integral, unique identifier
 :lastUpdated:    The date and time at which this association between the server and the :term:`Server Capability` was last updated, in :rfc:`3339` format

+	.. versionchanged:: 5.0
+		Prior to version 5.0 of the API, this field was in :ref:`non-rfc-datetime`.

 :serverCapability: The :term:`Server Capability`'s name

 .. code-block:: http